Smoking & Hair Loss in the UK: What the Research Shows (2026 Guide)

 The Journal of Cosmetic Dermatology has released a study which has found that men, who are former or current smokers and smoke at least 10 cigarettes per day, are significantly more likely to develop androgenetic alopecia compared with those who have never smoked.

-How Does Smoking Impact Your Hair Health?
+How Does Smoking Affect Hair and Scalp Health?

 According to Public Health Profiles data, London has the highest number of active smokers, per region in the UK, with 1,318,236 recorded from 2021 to 2022.
 London also recorded the lowest percentage of successful quitters year on year – with just a 0.8% decrease in the number of smokers compared to 2020/21.
 This equates to 1 in 7 people in London who actively smoke; a total of 15% of London’s overall population.